top of page

 A common misconception is that sourcing heavy building components must be done locally to save on freight.
 However, the "ship-ability" of wood trusses often makes them more economical than local steel.

-Reduced Permit Costs: Steel beams are heavy and often require specialized "oversized" transportation permits.
-Wood trusses generally move on standard freight, keeping your delivery costs predictable and low.
+• Reduced Permit Costs: Steel beams are heavy and often require specialized "oversized" transportation permits.
+Wood trusses generally move on standard freight, keeping our delivery costs predictable and low.

 Engineering for Your Zip Code

-Whether you are facing heavy snow loads in the North or high wind requirements in the South, we provide the sealed engineering drawings your local inspector needs to move the project forward.
+Whether we are facing heavy snow loads in the North or high wind requirements in the South, we provide the sealed engineering drawings your local inspector needs to move the project forward.

 Which is Right for Your Project?